-(1) Facility Ownership.
+(1) Facility ownership.

-- (A) No medical facility shall be owned, in whole or in part, by an individual with a disqualifying felony offense. - (B) A marijuana facility shall not have as an owner any individual with a disqualifying felony offense. - (C) Facility owners must notify the department of any charges for felony offenses, including the assigned case number, within thirty (30) days of being charged. - (D) No medical or marijuana licensee may be owned by or affiliated with an entity that holds a contract with the state of Missouri for any product or service related to the department's marijuana program. - (E) An entity or individual may not be an owner in more than ten percent (10%) of the total number of comprehensive and medical cultivation, dispensary, or infused products manufacturing facility licenses outstanding, rounded down to the nearest whole number. - (F) No marijuana testing facility shall be owned by an entity or entities under substantially common control, ownership, or management as a cultivation facility, marijuana-infused products manufacturing facility, or dispensary facility. - (G) An owner of a marijuana microbusiness facility may not also be an owner of another licensed marijuana facility or medical facility. - (H) If the ownership of a medical or marijuana facility license is disputed to an extent that negatively impacts the operations of the facility, the department may restrict or suspend the operations of the facility license until the dispute is resolved.
+- (A) No medical facility shall be owned, in whole or in part, by an individual with a disqualifying felony offense. - (B) A marijuana facility shall not have as an owner any individual with a disqualifying felony offense. - (C) Facility owners must notify the department of any charges for felony offenses, including the assigned case number, within thirty (30) days of being charged. - (D) No medical or marijuana licensee may be owned by or affiliated with an entity that holds a contract with the state of Missouri for any product or service related to the department's marijuana program. - (E) An entity, which includes an individual, may not be an owner in more than ten percent (10%) of the total number of comprehensive and medical licenses, within a facility type, as described in Article XIV Section 2.3(9-11). - (F) No marijuana testing facility shall be owned by an entity or entities under substantially common control, ownership, or management as a cultivation facility, marijuana-infused products manufacturing facility, or dispensary facility. - (G) An owner of a marijuana microbusiness facility may not also be an owner of another licensed marijuana facility or medical facility. - (H) If the ownership of a medical or marijuana facility license is disputed to an extent that the dispute impairs the operations of the facility or the department's review of an application, the department may restrict or suspend the operations of the facility license until the dispute is resolved, or it may deny a pending application.
 If a facility license is restricted or suspended for this reason for longer than one (1) year, the department may revoke the facility license or pursue other remedies consistent with this chapter or Article XIV.

-(2) Facility Employment.
+(2) Facility employment.